 3. Assemble your team

-4. Buy or Order your wedding dress
+4. Buy or borrow your wedding dress

 Borrowing a gown will certainly help your budget, but I recommend doing so only if you truly love the gown you are borrowing.
 Most brides-to-be will consider the wedding dress a top priority, so if the money is available, go for a dress that makes you feel beautiful.
+It's important to weigh both the emotional and logistical aspects to ensure your wedding experience goes smoothly.

 5. Start the guest list